gridai/grid-docs/docs/products/add-data-to-grid-datastores/README.md

 ## Datastores with Private S3 Buckets

 We only recommend using private S3 buckets for BYOC users.
-You can't grant Grid access to your desired buckets by following the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).
+You can grant Grid access to your desired buckets by following the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).

 As a convenience we provide a bucket policy that grants Grid access to all the contents of your specified bucket.
 ```